Tuition-Free Online Colleges in Wisconsin 2026

 Learn more about our ranking methodology.

-Free Online Courses from STATE Universities
+Free Online Courses from Wisconsin Universities

 If you’re exploring your options before committing to a full degree program, several Wisconsin universities offer free online learning opportunities.
 These courses are typically available through open educational resources or partner platforms and can help you build skills, explore a new field, or prepare for future college coursework.